J6ey/Engineering-on-the-Go/README.md

 # Engineering on the Go (EngOTG)
 ***
-  EngOTG is an Android project that provides auditory learning in physics concepts via audio reviews and interactive voice response quizzes (IVR) for engineering students with the goal of
+  EngOTG is an Android project that provides auditory learning in physics concepts via audio lectures and interactive voice response quizzes (IVR) for engineering students with the goal of

-  * increasing the student attainment of engineering concepts
+  * increasing student attainment of engineering concepts
   * provide students an effective method to study in different settings

 ### Abstract